 Ease of Setup

 Each product was put through the same course and used on the same trails and paths.
 We tested products on and off the pavement, concrete, dirt trails, grass, and around an obstacle course to see which offered the most diverse maneuverability.
 In short, a locking swivel wheel stroller is the best for parents who want to run regularly and use their stroller for everyday use.
+This feature provides the necessary fixed wheel for running but gives you the versatility of a swivel wheel for navigating the grocery store and other errands.
+This kind of versatility increases a stroller's usability for everyday outings.

 Weight and Folded Size